-Written by CultureCon Founder & CEO, Zach Blumenfeld
+Written by CultureCon Co-Founder, Zach Blumenfeld

 One year from today we will be at CultureCon 2019, so I wanted to take sometime to reflect on our inaugural event.
 It didn’t really hit me until the end of the conference, how strong of a culture we created during CultureCon 2018.
 During the networking breaks I witnessed thousands of new relationships forming between people who were strategizing to make work more meaningful, fulfilling, and fun - for everyone.
 People are excited, but words will never be able to showcase the energy and excitement at CultureCon 2018.
 That’s why you’ll have to come see for yourself next year!
 I’ll try and do my best at describing CultureCon 2018 in my 5 key takeaways below: